mkalioby/AutoDeploy/README.md

-# autoDeploy
+# AutoDeploy
-Trying to build an automated deployment system which is similar to AWS CodeDeploy.
+Buildong an automated deployment system which is similar to AWS CodeDeploy but is hostable inside enterprise.

 The target is to minimize the manual prone errors of code deployment.